-The Honors Program in Chinese Studies is a year-long research project under the direction of a thesis advisor.
+The Honors Program is a year-long research project under the direction of a thesis advisor.
 To read more about the program, refer to Honors on the left column under the Undergraduate Research section.